 Ab wheel rollout need not require complicated regressions and progressions.
 Simply use a wall to modify your range of motion and then progress from there as your strength improves.

 A typical path of progression often spoken about is from stable to unstable exercises.
 However, stating that something unstable is a progression of a more stable version and therefore a goal to aim for is inaccurate.
 While increasing instability does make many exercises more difficult, the question is whether the progression is making the exercise harder in the right way and according to your goals.
-In chapter 2 of Ultimate Abs, we touched on the use of unstable exercises and how adding instability can reduce an exercise’s ability to target a muscle.
+Use of unstable exercises and adding instability can reduce an exercise’s ability to target a muscle.
 With increased stability, you can achieve higher targeted-muscle output.
 So, although adding instability could be seen as a way to add progression to an exercise, you need to first consider whether that is the path of progression you should take.
 In the context of physique enhancement and aesthetics, progressing from a stable to unstable environment is rarely useful.